Tuesday, January 30, 2018

 Tristan Thorn:

 - In the movie, I felt that they picked the perfect person to play the part of Tristan.
 Charlie Cox plays both sides of the character perfectly.
 You can really feel the geeky, lovestruck side of him from the beginning but also the heroic side from the end.
-The change is so subtle in this and it feels so genuine.
+The change is so subtle in this and it feels very genuine.
 We really get to know Tristan and feel for him in the movie.
 In the novel, I'll admit, that I really did not like Tristran for a good portion of it.
 In the movie, he's just so likable the entire time.
 We want him to succeed even if we know that he's trying to get the wrong person to fall in love with him.
 His intentions are so pure and we just hope that he will figure out the truth the whole time.

 Captain Shakespeare:

--A good amount of the plot of the movie focuses on the growth of the character of Tristan.
+- A good amount of the plot of the movie focuses on the growth of the character of Tristan.
 This is the story of how he becomes a man as the narrator states at the beginning.
 A lot of this growth for Tristan happens on Captain Shakespeare's ship.
 He learns from Shakespeare how to fence, he gains confidence in himself, and both Yvaine and he grow closer.
 Captain Shakespeare and his crew are not complete additions to the plot but they are definitely different than their book counterparts.

 The Ending:

--In the book, the ending feels very much like a fairytale ending.
+- In the book, the ending feels very much like a fairytale ending.
 It's got the right amount of a happy ending for the main characters, the villain gets what's coming to them, and it is very bittersweet.
 But the movie instead has an action-packed happy ending.
 I'm not going to go into details because I don't want to spoil the end but the overarching plots play out very differently in each.

 Little Changes: